Containment and Secondary Containment Requirements

 - Are any of the products being stored considered flammable?

 - Special provisions need to be taken into account, such as grounding and bonding and the amount of flammable product being stored in one area.
-Check into local codes for these specifications.
+Check your local codes for these specifications.

 - What are the state and local codes for secondary containment in your area?

 - A listing of the regional EPA offices can be found on EPA website.
 Phone numbers of divisions that deal with secondary containment are listed.
 The regional office can refer to state EPA agencies that can explain state codes.
-Another source for secondary containment requirements is your local fire marshal.
+Another source for secondary containment requirements is your AHJ.